-Mexican Fiesta is more than just tacos (though there is a Taco dinner).
+Mexican Fiesta is more than just tacos (though there is a taco dinner).
 There’s a salsa/bachata contest, traditional costume contest, and jalapeño eating contest!
 Starting off the weekend of Mexican Fiesta is a Dia de los Muertos Parade Friday evening.
-There’s something each day to immerse and introduce you to Mexican culture!
+There’s something fun each day to immerse and introduce you to Mexican culture!

 9. Indian Summer Festival

 To end the summer, and start off fall, is the Indian Summer Festival!
 To clear confusion, this is all about Native American culture.
 Many Wisconsin city names come from Native American names (Milwaukee being one of them!), so it’s no surprise there would be a Native American festival to celebrate the culture!
 There are powwow contests, workshops, traditional music and art!